 Why our program is great for children:

 Diverse Experiences in One Familiar Setting: Most children’s programs focus on one domain of learning: whether that’s dance class, art lessons, story time, music lessons, tumbling class, cooking class, or science workshops.
 Our programs do it all.
-And they offer it all in one familiar space where the child feels comfortable and cared for.
+And they offer it all in one familiar environment full of familiar faces where the child feels comfortable and cared for.

 Novelty and Repetition: Brain development research tells us that children learn best with a combination of novelty (new experiences) and repetition (when they have the opportunity to try something again and again until they master it).
 Our teachers bring in a wide variety of toys, activities, and challenges to encourage children to discover new things, while maintaining comforting routines and core developmental activities from week to week.

 Play-based: Our programs are hands-on and experiential.
-Teachers plan and set-up a variety of age-appropriate, developmentally stimulating activities.
+At our in-person classes, teachers plan and set-up a variety of age-appropriate, developmentally stimulating activities.
 Children can move from one activity to the next at their own pace, moving on to the next brain-building adventure when they decide they are ready.
 Teachers monitor their learning, and from time to time, step in with questions or suggestions that extend the learning, providing scaffolding to help the child move to the next level of skill and understanding.
+For our online classes, teachers share ideas with parents for hands-on learning activities that are easy for parents to do at home and also help guide the parents in how to support their child’s learning at home.

 Long-Term Relationships: Lots of other programs run in short sessions of four to six classes.
 Sometimes the same kids will repeat from session to session, but often it’s a new group of children each time.
 It’s hard for little ones to keep track of all those new faces.
 Our programs run for the full school year.
 Seeing the same children week after week allows kids to build friendships.
 Seeing the same adults week after week allows them to build relationships with the adults, and helps the teachers to have a deep understanding of your unique child and your family.